blindTissue/logit_lens_llama_advanced/README.md

 # Logit Lens Llama Advanced

-An interactive tool to analyze and intervene on Llama model internal states using Logit Lens.
+An interactive tool to analyze and intervene on Llama model internal states.

 ## Demo